 We realized we needed a tool that would make task management more transparent, auditable and accessible to all.
 But being architects we’re slightly obtuse, and we instinctively respond better to very visual organizational tools – rather than just very long lists!

-So for the last 2 years we’ve had a principle that if anything is being done in the company it needs to show up somewhere in a DropTask project.
-We divide our projects into fee-earning projects and overhead projects.
-Our overhead projects will be the same as everyone else’s (office management, PR, etc), but our fee-earning projects are all about designing buildings, large and small.
-DropTask has the flexibility to allow a project to be completely unique, or based on a well-refined template – but most of our projects are pretty much one-off.
-Having said that, we have fairly clear internal protocols for which DropTask “groups” will be used in building projects, although we’ve also found that these groups need to be dynamic over the course of a multi-year building contract.
+So for the last 2 years we’ve had a principle that if anything is being done in the company it needs to show up somewhere in a DropTask Task Board.
+We divide our projects into fee-earning Task Boards and overhead Task Boards.
+Our overhead Task Boards will be the same as everyone else’s (office management, PR, etc), but our fee-earning Task Boards are all about designing buildings, large and small.
+DropTask has the flexibility to allow a Tasj Board to be completely unique, or based on a well-refined template – but most of our Task Boards are pretty much one-off.
+Having said that, we have fairly clear internal protocols for which DropTask “groups” will be used in building Task Boards, although we’ve also found that these groups need to be dynamic over the course of a multi-year building contract.
 DropTask offers exactly that flexibility.

-…for the last 2 years we’ve had a principle that if anything is being done in the company, it needs to show up somewhere in a DropTask project.
+…for the last 2 years we’ve had a principle that if anything is being done in the company, it needs to show up somewhere in a DropTask Task Board.

 But apart from DropTask’s intuitive visual strengths, there are other essential features which make it very powerful, including the ability to very easily allocate a fully defined task to any person inside or outside of the organization.
 As well as internal task delegation, we now require our IT contractor to respond to and update all our IT requests using DropTask.
 DropTask also makes it very easy to maintain a comprehensive audit trail for every event within the life of a task, and this audit trail semi-automatically tells us who did what, and when they did it.